godmodelabs/dexter/README.md

 the application.

 #### Item Views
-used in collections, preloaded in configs/dXViews.conf.js
+used by collections, declared in configs/dXViews.conf.js

 ### Data Binding
 dXView extends Backbone.Epoxy.View from [Epoxy.js], thus we can use that neat Data Binding to seamlessly